nodeca/pica/README.md

   then [typed arrays support](http://caniuse.com/#feat=typedarrays) will be enough.

 __Note.__ Though you can run this package on `node.js`, browsers are the main target platform.
-On server side we recommend to use [sharp](https://github.com/lovell/sharp).
+On the server side we recommend using [sharp](https://github.com/lovell/sharp).